navcoin/navcoin.github.io/README.md

 Create your own fork and open a Pull Request with the suggested changes.

-Documentation is written using [Sphinx](https://www.sphinx-doc.org/en/master/).
+Documentation is built using [Sphinx](https://www.sphinx-doc.org/en/master/).

 [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) is the default plaintext markup language used by Sphinx.